lanethefox/EUMAS/docs/schema.md

 | `memoryPriority` | number | Overall memory priority score |

 ## ArchetypeMemoryRelation Class
 The `ArchetypeMemoryRelation` class represents how each archetype evaluates a memory and relates it to other memories.
 Each archetype can create its own relationships between memories based on its unique perspective.
+These relationships form a weighted graph structure that can be used to analyze memory significance and connections.

 ### Common Properties
 | Property | Type | Description |